onap/policy-parent/docs/clamp/acm/acm-user-guide.rst

 Migrate AC instance
 -------------------
 After the AC instance is deployed, the user can migrate it to other composition definition.
-The target composition have to be primed.
+The target composition have to be primed and there can be an addition/removal of elements at this stage.
-The user can update the instance property values if needed.
+The user can update the instance property values for the existing elements if needed.
+A new element can be added and any elements that are no longer needed can be removed from the target composition and the migration payload.
+The migration payload should contain the updated element list for the instance.

 .. code-block:: bash